lelylan/lelylan-ng/README.md

 * Intall [Yeoman](http://yeoman.io/gettingstarted_1.0.html).
 * Run `testacular start` to execute all specs and reload all specs when a file change.

+### Creating distribution

+* Run `yeoman build`
+* Run `yeoman server:dist` to have your index.html with the latest build.

+Development in Javascript can be tricky sometimes, so keep this in mind.

+* When making new tests do not warry about the loading part.
+The testacular config file will automatically load for you all files in`test/spec`.
+* When adding new js files remember to place them in the `<!-- build:js -->` block that is declared in `index.html`.
+If you don't place them, your tests will probably pass but your build will not contain the new files.

 ### Coding guidelines